agile-ts/documentation/docs/quick_start/React.md

 render(<RandomComponent/>);
 ```
-Check out the [code sandbox](https://codesandbox.io/s/agilets-first-collection-uyi9g) to see the whole project in action.
+Check out the [code sandbox](https://codesandbox.io/s/agilets-first-collection-uyi9g) to see the whole project in a production near environment.

 ### 💻 Important Code Snippets {#important-code-snippets-2}